NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 title: "Creating a Raster Stack from Hyperspectral Imagery in HDF5 Format in R"
 description: "Open up and explore hyperspectral imagery in HDF format R. Combine multiple bands to create a raster stack.
 Use these steps to create various band combinations such as RGB, Color-Infrared and False color images."
 dateCreated: 2014-11-26 20:49:52
-authors: Edmund Hart, Leah A. Wasser
+authors: Edmund Hart, Leah A. Wasser, Donal O'Leary
 contributors:
 estimatedTime: 1.0 - 1.5 Hours
 packagesLibraries: rhdf5, raster, maps
 topics: hyperspectral, HDF5, remote-sensing